-Colleges based in America have an especially strong responsibility to promote democracy, both domestically and internationally.
-The USA was founded on the principle of creating a government that served to support the interests of its citizens.
-And strongly linked to this concept was the idea of creating universities.
-In fact, President George Washington spent one fifth of his first State of the Union Address discussing the creation of a national university.
-Therefore, every American college should be dedicated to strengthening the systems of a government that allows them to not just exist but thrive.
+American colleges have an especially strong responsibility to promote democracy, both domestically and internationally.
+The USA was founded on the principle of creating a government that served to support the interests of its citizens and is strongly linked to this concept was the idea of creating universities.

-Any one of the 30 colleges ahead is a strong choice for a student who wants to study within an institution that proactively protects and expands democracy.
-However, it’s also possible that none of the colleges here are right for you.
-If that’s the case, then this ranking can still be a vital resource in your college search.
 Each entry has a detailed summary that explains the college’s pro-democracy efforts.
 These have been included for you to compare and contrast with your own college options.
 If any college that you’re considering is advocating for democracy like the 30 ahead, then that’s a strong sign that it’s the right college for you.

 Methodology